Deploy a Software Heritage stack with docker deploy#

 • The biggest kafka topics are directory, revision and content, and will take the longest to initially replay.

-• modify the (merged) configuration of the docker stack to drop references to the db-storage service (itself, and as dependency for the storage service)
+• modify the configuration of the docker stack to drop references to the db-storage service (itself, and as dependency for the storage service)

 • ensure that docker containers deployed in your swarm are able to connect to your external database server